arenkis/obsidian-wotd/README.md

 - No data is sent to any servers except the chosen AI provider
 - All API calls are made directly from your device
 - Consider API costs when configuring multiple languages
+- **Note**: Google Gemini API requires the API key to be passed as a URL parameter (this is a limitation of Gemini's API design).
+Claude and OpenAI pass API keys securely in headers.

 ---